k0psutin/2D-Roguelike/README.md

 Press the item with your mousebutton to use it.

-Fyi.
 So far there is no item drops yet.
 Player has health potions because i was working on inventory.